 - · Consistency checker

 - Online backup

+- · Procedures for importing and exporting data

+- · Database replication

 - The ability to put a database's log on a separate device

+- · Locking information monitoring

+- · Reclaiming unused space

-These tools and features are discussed in part two of this guide.
+These tools and features are discussed in Part Two of this guide.
 See the sections in that part for more information.